-- 5. Landowners should be encouraged to participate in Vermont's Use Value Program which levies taxes based on the property's use for agricultural rather than development purposes. - 6.
+- 2. Farmers should be encouraged to use best management practices for managing soils, pesticides, fertilizers and nutrients to protect air and water quality. - 3.
+Small farms that can provide food for residents and local restaurants should be supported. - 4.
+The Town should work with the Vermont Land Trust and other conservation organizations to prioritize and protect lands with agricultural soils, particularly those along the Batten Kill and tributaries and adjacent to wetlands. - 5.
+Landowners should be encouraged to participate in Vermont's Use Value Program which levies taxes based on the property's use for agricultural rather than development purposes. - 6.
 Landowners should be encouraged to maintain open fields and meadows - 7.
 The Planning Commission should encourage creative- development techniques such as transferable development rights and cluster subdivision to preserve agricultural land as part of the land development process.
 Both of these techniques allow developers to build greater densities in appropriate areas provided that important open lands are preserved. - 7.
 Developments on agricultural lands shall be planned so as to conserve, to the extent possible, the viability, or potential viability, of the site for agricultural use.
 Development shall be planned so as not to significantly diminish the values afforded by woodlands on or near the site. - 8.
 The Town should carefully assess public investments in roads and other infrastructure to ensure that they do not promote the deleterious development of important agricultural areas.

-7.10 Forest Lands
+7.7 Forest Lands